 You can also email it to yourself for future reference.

-If this still sounds too time consuming, or you think your finances are too complicated for the calculator, the thinkmoney Personal Account has a built-in budgeting service that could help you.
+If this still sounds too time consuming, or you think your finances are too complicated for the calculator, the thinkmoney Current Account has a built-in budgeting service that could help you.
 Our dedicated Money Managers would set up your account to make sure your important monthly payments are made, leaving you with the 'leftover' money that you can spend however you want, without worrying you're spending money you can't afford.